 Increasing the Body of Knowledge for Cross-Jurisdictional Sharing in Public Health: Small Grants Program

-grants for organizations that wish to explore, plan, implement, or improve specific aspects of cross-jurisdictional sharing in public health.
+grants for organizations that wish to explore, plan,

-- Implementation of a community health improvement plan
+- Implementing a community health improvement plan

 - Measuring the impact of a specific CJS arrangement